Floer Homology with DG Coefficients. Applications to cotangent bundles: Floer theory with DG coefficients

 \subsubsection{Twisting cocycles and DG Floer complex}

 We define

 \begin{definition}[Barraud-Cornea twisting cocycle] A family $(m_{x,y})$ obtained in this way is called \emph{a Barraud-Cornea twisting cocycle}. \end{definition}

 By abuse of language, and in view of the uniqueness statement below, we will also refer to $(m_{x,y})$ as \emph{the} Barraud-Cornea twisting cocycle.
-The next result is a straightforward consequence of Proposition~\ref{representingchainFloer} and Equation~\eqref{eq:relation1-Mxy}.
+The next result shows that it actually is a twisting cocycle in the sense of Definition \ref{def:general-twisting}.
+It is a straightforward consequence of Proposition~\ref{representingchainFloer} and Equation~\eqref{eq:relation1-Mxy}.

 \begin{proposition}[Existence of twisting cocycles] \qquad

 Any Barraud-Cornea twisting cocycle satisfies the equation

 \end{proposition}